-Citrix Hypervisor pools allow you to view multiple servers and their connected shared storage as a single unified resource.
+XenServer pools allow you to view multiple servers and their connected shared storage as a single unified resource.
 Use this view to deploy VMs based on their resource needs and business priorities.
-A pool can contain up to 64 servers running the same version of Citrix Hypervisor software, at the same patch level, and with broadly compatible hardware.
+A pool can contain up to 64 servers running the same version of XenServer software, at the same patch level, and with broadly compatible hardware.
 For more information, see Pool Requirements.

-One server in the pool is designated as the pool master.
-The pool master provides a single point of contact for all servers in the pool, routing communication to other members of the pool as necessary.
+One server in the pool is designated as the pool coordinator.
+The pool coordinator provides a single point of contact for all servers in the pool, routing communication to other members of the pool as necessary.

-If the pool master shuts down, the pool is unavailable until the master is back online or until you nominate another pool member as the new pool master.
-Every member of a resource pool contains all the information necessary to take over the role of master, if necessary.
-On an HA-enabled pool, a new pool master is automatically nominated if the master is shut down.
+If the pool coordinator shuts down, the pool is unavailable until the pool coordinator is back online or until you nominate another pool member as the new pool coordinator.
+Every member of a resource pool contains all the information necessary to take over the role of pool coordinator, if necessary.
+On an HA-enabled pool, a new pool coordinator is automatically nominated if the pool coordinator is shut down.